jlevy/kash/src/kash/docs/markdown/topics/a3_getting_started.md

 - `edit` runs the currently configured editor (based on the `EDITOR` environment variable) on any file, or the current selection.

-- `show` lets you show the first file in the current selection or any file you wish.
-  It auto-detects whether to show the file in the console, the browser, or using a native app (like Excel for a .xls file).

 - `param` lets you set certain common parameters, such as what LLM to use (if you wish to use non-default model or language).